 CLASS SCHEDULE/DROP OFF and PICK UP

-Beginning the second week, school is in session from 8:45-12:45 for Kindergarten and 9:00 AM to 12:30 PM for preschool
+Beginning the second week, school is in session from 8:45 am to 12:45 pm for Kindergarten and 9:00 am to 12:30 pm for preschool.

 Please make every effort to arrive to school on time.
 We understand that some mornings are challenging, but it is very disturbing for the class and your child when they arrive late.
 Center time and morning meetings are usually scheduled first and students love these times as a transition into the classroom.
 They don’t like to miss the chance to play with their friends.

-At pick up time, for upstairs classrooms and the 5-day PreK, please park in the parking area and use the front red door to come to the classrooms (5-day PreK will pick up in the playroom) to pick up your child.
-For Kindergarten, please form a car rider line parallel to the classroom at 12:45.
-Children who are experiencing separation anxiety may continue the abbreviated schedule for the second week of school.
+At pick up time, for upstairs classrooms, please park in the parking area and use the front red door to come to the classrooms to pick up your child.
+For Sunshine Kids (5-day PreK) and Kindergarten, please form a car rider line parallel to the classroom along the fence at 12:30 pm for PreK and 12:45 pm for Kindergarten.

 At pick up time, please remember your child is anxiously awaiting your arrival.
 If you will be late in picking up your child, please call the preschool office (687-8381) and inform his/her teacher or the Director of the nature of your tardiness and your anticipated time of arrival.
-We can then reassure your child that you are on the way and will be here soon
+We can then reassure your child that you are on the way and will be here soon.

-Late charges of $5 per 5-minute interval begin at 12:35 PM for preschool classes and 12:50 for Kindergarten.
+Late charges of $5 per 5-minute interval begin at 12:35 pm for preschool classes and 12:50 pm for Kindergarten.

 If your child gets sick during the school day or requires minor emergency treatment we will contact you first.
 If we cannot reach you, your emergency numbers filed with the school will be called.
 If we are not able to contact them, the school will call your child’s doctor and will then follow any instructions given to us.
 Please let us know if there are ever any changes in emergency information.
 In case of a serious injury, we will call 911.